ckohen/corncierge/docs/general/database.md

 - `discord_activity_type` - the type of activity to display, can be set during runtime via command
 - `discord_channel_commandManagement` - until multiple twitch channels are supported better, a comma separated list of channel ids where twitch commands can be managed
 - `discord_channel_console` - a comma separated list of channel ids where most management commands can be run
-- `discord_channel_music` - a comma separated list of channel ids where music commands can be used
 - `discord_guild_management` - a comma separated list of guild ids where the rest of the management commands can be used
 - `discord_user_owner` - a comma separated list of user ids that can run owner only commands
 - `irc_message_cheer` - until multiple twitch channels are supported better, the message sent when someone cheers in a twitch chat